Replacement Casement Windows

 While it’s ideal to get casement windows throughout your home, you can get good ventilation by installing casement windows on the side of your home that gets the most wind.
 This is simple if you live in certain areas, like close to the ocean, where the breeze is almost always coming from the same direction.

 If you live in an area where it’s more difficult to determine which way the wind is blowing, you might want to consider picking up a weather vane, or some wind chimes.
 With a weather vane you’ll be able to visually see which way the wind is blowing throughout the day and when you position wind chimes around your home properly, you’ll be able to hear which side of your home is getting the most wind.
 Either way you’ll know where to install the casement windows for best results.

 Once you direct air into your home, any type of window that opens will help direct the air back out of your home and create cross-breeze to cool things down.

-Whether you’re looking for improved insulation, or you want to bring in breeze more effectively, casement windows are a good option.
+Whether you’re looking for improved insulation, or you want to bring in comforting breezes more effectively, casement windows are a great window installation option.